gladed/gradle-android-git-version/README.md

 The default is `onlyIn ''`, including all paths.

 ### prefix (string)
 `prefix` sets the required prefix for any relevant version tag.
-For example, with `prefix 'lib'`, the tag `lib-1.5` is used to determine the version, while tags like `1.0` and `app-2.4.2` are ignored.
+For example, with `prefix 'lib-'`, the tag `lib-1.5` is used to determine the version, while tags like `1.0` and `app-2.4.2` are ignored.
 When found, the prefix is removed from the front of the final version name.